SurgicalSteel/elasthink/README.md

 # elasthink
-An alternative to elasticsearch engine for small set of documents that makes you think a little bit when implementing it.
+An alternative to elasticsearch engine written in Go for small set of documents that makes you think a little bit when implementing it.
 We use inverted index to build the index.
 We also utilize redis to store the indexes.

 ## Table of Contents